dimvic/yii-yin/README.md

-# Drop-in JSON API web service module for Yii 1.1
+# Drop-in json:api web service module for Yii 1.1

-Yii 1.1 module, drop in and configure the module to automagically expose select models using a jsonApi 1.0 compatible web service.
+Yii 1.1 module, drop in and configure the module to automagically expose select models using a [json:api](http://jsonapi.org) 1.0 compatible web service.

 Thanks [yii-yin](https://github.com/woohoolabs/yin), this project is practically a hack on top of it's provided example.